-According to Notteboom et al. [10], dry ports assume three main functions.
-The first is that of a satellite terminal located in proximity of a seaport facility to which it is connected, capable of providing services that are not available at the seaports, such as warehousing, storage of empty containers and interface with the local markets.
-The second function is the role of dry ports as an intermodal facility, in particular with respect to the load function from regional markets whose area depends on the relevance of the railway corridor.
-The third function consists in the role played by dry port as a transhipment point linking together different freight distribution systems according to their multimodal (rail-to-rail) and intermodal (road-to-rail) nature, associated to administrative functions for the international traffics and high value-added logistics services.
+According to Notteboom et al. [14], dry ports can assume three main functions within the transport chain.
+The first function is that of a satellite terminal, located very near to a seaport facility to which it is connected, capable of providing services that are not available at the seaports, such as warehousing, storage of empty containers and interface with the local markets.
+The second function of dry ports as major intermodal facilities is concerned in particular with their role as load centers from well defined regional markets, whose area depends on the relevance of the interested railway corridor.
+The third main function associated to dry ports is that of a transshipment facility, linking together different freight distribution systems according to their multimodal (rail-to-rail) and intermodal (road-to-rail) nature, associated to administrative functions for the international traffics and high value-added logistics services.
+Here the origin or destination of the goods fall outside the terminal's market area.
+The three main functions are not mutually exclusive and a dry port can serve more than one function at once.

-The dry port concept and its role is classified in [13] starting from the location of the dry port terminal with respect to the seaport and on the role that it consequently assumes within the distribution system.

-In Figure 1 an integrated logistics system based on the dry ports is depicted, which represents the fully implemented dry port concept described in [13], and is composed in this case by two sea ports, two close dry ports, a midrange dry port and a distant dry port.
+The dry port concept and its role is classified in [20] starting from the location of the dry port terminal with respect to the seaport and on the role that it consequently assumes within the distribution system.
+In Figure 1 an integrated logistics system based on the dry ports is depicted, which represents the fully implemented dry port concept described in [20], and is composed in this case by two sea ports, two close dry ports, a midrange dry port and a distant dry port.

-The distant dry port configuration is the most common one: the dry port is located at a long distance from the interested seaport(s).
+The distant dry port configuration is the most common one: the dry port is located at a long distance from the interested seaport(s), higher than 500 km.
 This situation is associated to the maximum economies of scale for the railway operators and provides high-capacity direct connections for a wide geographical area, typically interesting one or more cities.
 The outcomes of such a configuration include a relevant modal shift towards railway transportation, reducing the port congestions and providing the shippers with a high quality service at low costs.
 Railway operators take advantage of distant dry ports, together with the shippers, that obtain a lower environmental impact assessment for their products, and the seaport cities, that reduce their congestion load.

-Midrange dry ports are located within a distance from the seaport(s) that is commonly covered by road transport (hundreds of kilometres) and are based on the presence of additional railway connections towards conventional inland intermodal terminals.
+Midrange dry ports are located within a distance from the seaport(s) that is commonly covered by road transport (from 50 to 500 km) and are based on the presence of additional railway connections towards conventional inland intermodal terminals.
 A midrange dry port assumes the function of a consolidation point for several railway services, and technical equipments for security and custom inspection can be concentrated in a single facility.
 A midrange dry port can provide services for a high number of shippers, including those located in proximity of the seaports, and there is the possibility to consolidate the loads directed to a container vessel in dedicated trains.